-- Privacy: - The service used to prevent the contents of messages from being reading by other than the intended recipient. - In a wired LAN, only those stations physically connected to the wire can hear LAN traffic.
+- Privacy: - The service used to prevent the contents of messages by other than the intended recipient. - In a wired LAN, only those stations physically connected to the wire can hear LAN traffic.

 - This is not true for the 802.11 wireless LAN.